mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

   <http://dbpedia.org/resource/Hillary_Rodham_Clinton>
 ```

 This lets us combine data from OpenCyc with DBPedia (limit to just 2500 results).
-This is not a good example since we are in no way tying together data from OpenCyc to DBPedia (we will combine the results later), rather we are just doing two separate queries:
+This is not a particularly good example since we are in no way tying together data from OpenCyc to DBPedia (we will combine the results later), rather we are just doing two separate queries:

 ```sparql
 SELECT *